 On November 1, 2006, ETP issued approximately 26.1 million ETP Class G limited partner units to ETE for aggregate proceeds of \$1.2 billion in order to fund a portion of the Transwestern acquisition and to repay the indebtedness incurred in connection with the Titan acquisition, as discussed above.
-The ETP Class G Units, a newly created class of ETP's Limited Partner interests, were issued to ETE at a price of \$46.00 per unit, and was based upon a market discount from the closing price of ETP's Common Units on October 31, 2006.
+The ETP Class G Units, a newly created class of ETP's Limited Partner interests, were issued to ETE at a price of \$46.00 per unit, which was based upon a market discount from the closing price of ETP's Common Units on October 31, 2006.
 The ETP Class G Units were issued to ETE pursuant to a customary agreement, and registration rights have been granted to ETE.
-ETE's purchase of the Class G Units was financed with proceeds from ETE's issuance of \$1.3 billion of debt under a First Amendment to ETE's Amended and Restated Credit Agreement.